turingschool/backend-curriculum-site/module1/projects/complete_me.markdown

 ## Support Tooling

-Please make sure that, before your evaluation, your project has each of the following:
+Please make sure that, before your evaluation, your project has the following:

 * [SimpleCov](https://github.com/colszowka/simplecov) reporting accurate test coverage statistics